Oscar Larrauri

 Oscar Rubén Larrauri (born 19 August 1954) is a racing driver from Argentina.
 He participated in 21 Formula One Grands Prix, all with the EuroBrun team, debuting at the 1988 Brazilian Grand Prix.
-He scored no championship points, only qualifying 8 times.
+He scored no championship points, only qualifying eight times.

-He was for many years part of Brun Motorsport in sports car racing, and involved in the World Sportscar Championship, IMSA GT Championship, Deutsche Rennsport Meisterschaft, and All Japan Sports Prototype Championship during his career.
+Larrauri was for many years part of Brun Motorsport in sports car racing, and involved in the World Sportscar Championship, IMSA GT Championship, Deutsche Rennsport Meisterschaft, and All Japan Sports Prototype Championship during his career.

 Formula One

 1988

-Larrauri driving for EuroBrun at the 1988 Canadian Grand Prix with the Grand Prix winner Ayrton Senna on the bottom left.